VANL-CARFAC Pivotal Point Grant

 A creator of visual art has the status of professional visual artist if they meet one or more of the following criteria:

-• The artist is earning a living through art making or possessing a diploma in an area considered to be within the domain of the fine arts
+• The artist is earning a living through art making, teaching art or possessing a diploma in an area considered to be within the domain of the fine arts

 • The artist creates work or utilizes techniques learned through methods outside of institutional academia, or within the established practices of their cultural traditions